coffee2code/hide-broken-shortcodes/readme.txt

 == Frequently Asked Questions ==

+= Why am I still seeing a broken shortcode even with this plugin activated? =

+By default, the plugin only tries to hide broken shortcodes appearing in post/page content, post/page excerpts, and widgets.
+It does not hide broken shortcodes that may appear in post/page titles, custom fields, menus, comments, etc.

 = How can I type out a shortcode in a post so that it doesn't get processed by WordPress or hidden by this plugin? =

 If you want want a shortcode to appear as-is in a post (for example, you are trying to provide an example of how to use a shortcode), can use the shortcode escaping syntax, which is built into WordPress, by using two opening brackets to start the shortcode, and two closing brackets to close the shortcode: